raqueldeziderio/weeklyOSM-stats/README.md

   <https://wiki.openstreetmap.org/wiki/Editor_usage_stats>

-* The .csv files has these overall delimiters: comma (,) for records and double quote (") for quote and scape.
+* The .CSV files has these overall delimiters: comma (,) for records and double quote (") for quote and scape.

 ## Sequence of steps